simon-lang/mars-rover-image-viewer/readme.md

 - Mocha, Chai, Sinon for testing, assertions and spies
 - Coffeelint for linting
 - Make for providing a simple API for installing, testing, running
+- Express.js was used for the now-defunct http proxy

 ## TODO